hanifamar17/visitor-log/README.md

 <h2>How to use the system</h2>

-To use this system, you need to do some installation firts
+To use this system, you need to perform a few installations first

 Flask instalasion:
 ```bash